 He’s the janitor maintaining the caves that cover an area as big as 21 football fields.

-25 000 litres of water from the ground runs through these pumps every hour.
-The oldest pump is over 50 years old, but still going strong.
-“Occasionally I have to oil the machinery,” says Carlsen, who also worked in the mines during the summers as a youngster.
+25,000 litres of water from the ground runs through these pumps every hour.
+The oldest pump is more than 50 years old, but still going strong.
+“Occasionally I have to oil the machinery”, says Carlsen, who also worked in the mines during the summers as a youngster.

-Røros was metaphorically built on copper and the atmospheric Olav’s Mine is truly a unique place.
-Through almost 400 years the over 40 mines around the town of Røros have extracted about 110 000 tons of pure copper.
+Røros was metaphorically built on copper and the atmospheric Olav’s Mine is truly a special place.
+Through almost 400 years, the 40 plus mines around the town of Røros have extracted about 110,000 tons of pure copper.
 These findings have built an economical basis for the development of a rich culture in the region.

-In 2015 Røros was awarded the prize for the best “cultural county” in Norway.
-“It is because of places like Olav’s Mine this town could transform into one of Trøndelags most important areas,” says Solfrid Augensen at The Røros Museum.
+In 2015, Røros was awarded the prize for the best “cultural county” in Norway.
+“It is because of places like the Olav’s Mine that this town could transform into one of Trøndelag’s most important areas”, says Solfrid Augensen at The Røros Museum.

 The mining and farming activities within the town’s boundaries created an atmospheric mountain settlement.
 What makes the town truly special is that people still live and work in traditional buildings from the 18th and 19th centuries.

-“Today Røros is more known for it’s excellent food, the beautiful church and the fantastic architecture.
-But we must not forget what made all this possible: the miners,” says Augensen.
+“Today, Røros is more known for it’s excellent food, beautiful church, and fantastic architecture.
+But we must not forget what made all this possible: the miners”, says Augensen.

-The town is built entirely of wood, and interlinked with a cultural landscape that shows – in an outstanding and almost complete manner – how mining operations, transportation, and the way of life had to be adapted to the requirements of the natural environment.
+The town is built entirely of wood and is interlinked with a cultural landscape that shows – in an outstanding and almost complete manner – how mining operations, transportation, and the way of life had to be adapted to the requirements of the natural environment.

 That is, the mountain plains, the cold climate, the remote location without roads and with marginal growth conditions for forests and agriculture.